Tearever/ScrapingTheeWeb/README.md

 ```
 Then, you can close WSL and go back to using Windows.

-credit to rattrayalex for this solution.
-Make sure to show some love at https://github.com/openai/openai-python/discussions/742.
+credit to rattrayalex and his participants for this solution.
+Make sure to show some love for them over at https://github.com/openai/openai-python/discussions/742.

 ---